rcheng709/ProjectMapNeighborhood/README.md

 Running the application
 --------------------

-- You can run the application from the link above or below from index.html
+- You can run the application from the link provided above
 - Only tested in Google Chrome
-- Can see the output by double clicking on index.html
-- index.html can be opened with any browser on any device.
 - To edit needs editor like sublime text, notepad++ etc.
 - for testing chrome dev tools is preferred.